awentia/hybrid-sdk-api/README.md

-# Awentia Hybrid Cloud API Documentation
+# Awentia Hybrid SDK API Documentation

-A comprehensive guide to using the Hybrid Cloud API to configure Awentia's Hybrid SDK
+A comprehensive guide to using the Hybrid SDK API to configure Awentia's Hybrid SDK cloud istance on your application
 ## Navigation
 - [Installation](#installation)
 - [Configuration](#configuration)